 Identify the A-B-C Pattern

-I think this is best illustrated by real examples — Sandy, Jeremy and Charlie.
+I think this is best illustrated by real examples — Sandy, Jeremy and Charlie — told in the voices of the early childhood educators who studied them.

 I decided to work on something I have been struggling with since the beginning of the school year.
 Sandy, a five-year-old girl in my class, had been having screaming fits a lot.
 It seemed that these episodes were happening all the time.
 It really started to get to me.
 Usually the fits started when she wanted something like a toy from another child or a cookie for dessert when she hadn’t eaten her lunch.
 The episodes seemed to start with whining and escalated into Sandy screaming at the top of her lungs and throwing things around the classroom.